whitneyburton/portfolios/students/1710-front/melena-suliteanu/template-markdown.md

 * [Original Assignment](http://frontend.turing.io/projects/number-guesser.html)

 This project was my first: the goal was to make a number guessing game where the user could submit guesses to match a randomly generated number.
 On win the range is updated to be 10 larger in either direction and the user can also set a preferred range.
 It is written in JavaScript.
+Looking back I would change:
+  how clean the javascript is
+  it would have been fun to add more functionality
+  I think the UI is a little confusing when you win and the range changes instantly without any kind of warning or explanation

 ##### Evaluation comments:
   Work on syntax and spacing consistency